alexdunham/shopping-cart/README.md

 It was made using [Create React App](https://github.com/facebook/create-react-app).
 The available scripts are below.

-Please make sure to run 'npm install' first.
+Please make sure to run `npm install` first.

-To simply run the project to view in dev mode, run 'npm start'.
+To simply run the project to view in dev mode, run `npm start`.

 I used create-react-app for time's sake, however there is a [known issue](https://github.com/facebook/create-react-app/issues/6109) with react-scripts inside the build it created, at the time of development.